airbus-seclab/diffware/README.md

 # Difftool

 The goal of this tool is to provide a summary of the changes between two files or directories.
-It can be extensively configured to keep only the changes that matter to you, and it can be combined with tools like [diffoscope](https://diffoscope.org).
+It can be extensively configured to keep only the changes that matter to you, and be combined with tools like [diffoscope](https://diffoscope.org) to dive into those differences.

 ## Table of content